wanderwaltz/wanderwaltz.github.io/links.md

 - [Algorithmic Botany](http://algorithmicbotany.org/), a selection of articles and books on [Lindenmayer systems](http://en.wikipedia.org/wiki/L-system) and their applications in biological modeling and visualizations

+- [Beginner’s Resources to Learn Programming Languages](https://blog.vodien.com/beginners-resources-to-learn-programming-languages), a list of learning resources and tutorials for beginners who are interested in learning more about coding.
+Focused a little bit more on web development (HTML, CSS, JS), but has some info on Python and Ruby too.
+Suggested by Adam and Hannah Zimri.

 <hr/>
 ## Web Design